arbor-sim/arbor/doc/python/labels.rst

    .. attribute:: regions

-      The region definitons in the dictionary.
+      The region definitions in the dictionary.

    .. attribute:: locsets

-      The locset definitons in the dictionary.
+      The locset definitions in the dictionary.

 The ``arbor.label_dict`` type is used for creating and manipulating label dictionaries, which can be initialised with a dictionary that defines (label, :ref:`expression <labels-expressions>`) pairs.
-For example, a dictionary that uses tags that correspond to SWC `structure identifiers <http://www.neuronland.org/NLMorphologyConverter/MorphologyFormats/SWC/Spec.html>`_ to label soma, axon, dendrite and apical dendrites is:
+For example, a dictionary that uses tags that correspond to SWC `structure identifiers <http://www.neuronland.org/NLMorphologyConverter/MorphologyFormats/SWC/Spec.html>`_ to label soma, axon, basal dendrites, and apical dendrites is:

 .. code-block:: python

-    import arbor
+    import arbor as A

     labels = {'soma': '(tag 1)',
               'axon': '(tag 2)',
               'dend': '(tag 3)',
               'apic': '(tag 4)'}

-    d = arbor.label_dict(labels)
+    d = A.label_dict(labels)

 The same ``label_dict`` can be created by starting with an empty label dictionary and adding the labels and their definitions one by one:

 .. code-block:: python

-    import arbor
+    import arbor as A

-    d = arbor.label_dict()
+    d = A.label_dict()

     d['soma'] = '(tag 1)'
     d['axon'] = '(tag 2)'